phpinto/social_media_sentiment_analysis_to_predict_stock_prices/README.md

 To run the code you will have to download the datasets available on: https://drive.google.com/drive/folders/1JFBayDIIdu5C6wPM9jueHmPk6dd48ajC?usp=sharing

 **Save all data sets to the /data/ folder.
-Don't keep the reddit, twitter and stocks folders seen on google drive.
+Don't keep the reddit_datasets, twitter_datasets and stocks_datasets folders seen on google drive.
 Open each of those folders on google drive and save all the individual data files into the /data/ folder**

 ### Running code - "baselines"
 After downloading all the datasets into the /data/ folder, run the "jupyter notbook" command in this folder.
 After that, you can use your web browser to run all the code contained in the two notebooks.